juliancolling/Formula1/README.md

 - **Constructor Data:** Team performance trends over the years.
 - **Circuits:** Locations, track names, and number of hosted races.
 ### **Ideas for Analysis:**
-- **Trends in race frequency** – 'How has the number of races per season evolved over time?'
+- **Trends in race frequency** – *How has the number of races per season evolved over time?*
-- **Driver success rates** – 'Who are the most dominant drivers based on points accumulated?'
+- **Driver success rates** – *Who are the most dominant drivers based on points accumulated?*
-- **Constructor dominance** – 'Which teams have led the championship standings in different F1 eras?'
+- **Constructor dominance** – *Which teams have led the championship standings in different F1 eras?*
-- **Circuit influence on performance** – 'Which tracks have been historically significant in determining championship outcomes?'
+- **Circuit influence on performance** – *Which tracks have been historically significant in determining championship outcomes?*
 This dataset allows for deep exploration of Formula 1’s evolution, enabling insights into competition trends, driver consistency, and team performance across different decades.

-## Business Requirements
+## Hypothesis & Business Goals
-* Describe your business requirements

 ## Hypothesis and how to validate?